February 15, 2023

 A customer will rarely stop to put helpful information in a suggestion box.
 What's more, if you fail to provide something as simple as a suggestion box, it's even less likely that the customer will call you to tell you why they like your product or service.
 Therefore, you need to contact them to determine why they are satisfied.

-You can do this with surveys, direct phone calls, focus groups, email, and social media.
+You can do this with online surveys, direct phone calls, focus groups, email, and social media.
 It's essential to be sincere in your questions, ask only questions you genuinely want to know the answer to and respect the answer.

 If you have a physical branch, consider having someone on-site to ask customers why they are making specific purchases.
 Have conversations with your customers — as many as you can.
 In addition to learning how to make and sell products that answer their wants and needs, you're also building a relationship with customers and fostering loyalty to your brand.
 People like to give their opinions, and they'll remember when you ask for them.